ThrosturX/trace-mutants/README.md

 If no spec or batch size parameters are supplied, they default to "spec" and 50.
 The batch size limits the amount of test cases per spec file, so if there are 1000 traces and batch size is 100, then 10 spec files are created.

+## `gen-mutants`

+The `gen-mutants` package contains the necessary files to generate mutants for `JBus.java`.
+Simply run `run.sh`.
+It should generate at least 300 mutants and zip their sources into `mutants.tar`.

 ## `evaluate-mutants`